sam-dev-coder/StimulerVoiceX/Deploy Deep Learning Models for High Throughput and Low Latency.md

 - Send inference requests to Triton Inference Server using its client libraries or REST API, specifying the model name, version, input data, and output format.
 - Monitor the performance of Triton Inference Server using its metrics endpoint, which provides information about the status and statistics of our models.
 We can also use Prometheus and Grafana to collect and visualize the metrics in real time.

-We can find more details and examples on how to use Triton Inference Server in this blog post: [Minimizing real-time prediction serving latency in machine learning].
+We can find more details and examples on how to use Triton Inference Server in this blog post: [Minimizing real-time prediction serving latency in machine learning](https://cloud.google.com/architecture/minimizing-predictive-serving-latency-in-machine-learning).

 ### TensorFlow Serving
 TensorFlow Serving is a system for serving TensorFlow models in production.
 TensorFlow Serving can help us: